totalblank/Zettelkasten/6 - Main Notes/Journal.md

 I never make generic comments.
 I know myself and everything about myself.
 I don't need to know anything else.
 I don't need to know what others think.
 I only need to focus on myself.
 Let's remember what Sun Wukong said,

 	Come at me, all of you

+I can't get her out of my head.
+My head seems to be burning.
+I am not feeling sane.
+Chance of us crossing the road again is fairly low, but it's not zero.
+I don't want to lose to anyone.
+I am wasting time.
+I am the absolute order, I must remember that.

+Get your shit together.
+Get your shit together.

+# What to do

+Learning react seems to be the best course of action.
+I need to make value for others.
+I need to figure out what I can build for others that they are willing to pay for.

+Today is my off day.
+I am not going out today.
+I had tuition today but I decided to not go because I was not feeling like it.
+Tuition is not the end goal but I need to do tuition to meet my needs.
+But it's hard sometimes.
+I have to routinize my life.
+I have a lot of things to do.

+# May 12$^{th}$, 2025

+Everyday, I will go to sleep at 2 AM and wake up at 9:30 AM.
+I have things to do.
+What will today's routine be?
+Let's see.
+I have about 7 hours now.
+I should be able to put in 6 hours.
+I have certain things to do,

+1. GRE
+2. Coding and Freelancing
+3. Investing

+What should my portfolio and resume consist of?
+I want to certainly include machine learning, django and python.
+So, basically